 - Willingness to learn

-- Motivation for the role/automotive and engineering interest
+- The motivation for the role/automotive and engineering interest

 - Personal responsibility and career ownership

-GCSEs at grades A*-C/9-4 (or equivalent) in maths and English.
-Predicated grades are accepted.
+- GCSE (or equivalent) grade A*-C/9-4 in maths and English.
+Predicated grades are accepted

 - BTEC first diplomas and certificates

 Our apprenticeship programme is an excellent way of ensuring we have high quality people working within our Dealer Network.
 We're looking for ambitious candidates ready to take ownership of their development, work hard to achieve their potential and grow with an ambitious employer.